Who We Are

 NFA is funded through membership subscriptions and donations from individuals and other organisations.

-Although NFA is not a fishing club, many of our members are anglers and NFA events often include fishing.
+Although NFA was founded by anglers, it is not primarily a fishing club.
+Nevertheless, many of our members are anglers and NFA events often include fishing.
 We encourage the use of only ethical and sustainable angling practices in the wider angling community and expect NFA members to use them personally.